obsidian-tasks-group/obsidian-tasks-custom-icons/README.md

 # Obsidian Tasks Custom Icons

-This repository contains a commandline tool (for developers/designers) to easily create CSS snippets that when added to Obsidian will replace the emojis used by the [Obsidian Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) with monotone icons matching the text colour.
+This repository contains a commandline tool (for developers/designers) to easily create CSS snippets that when added to Obsidian will replace the emojis used by the [Obsidian Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) with monochrome icons matching the text colour.

 As a Tasks end-user, you can simply [install](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) one of the generated CSS snippets below to your obsidian vault to replace the [Tasks Emoji Format](https://publish.obsidian.md/tasks/Reference/Task+Formats/Tasks+Emoji+Format) emojis (in Live Preview or Reading modes) with monochrome icons.